-- Proactively building positive healthy relationships within the school community. - · Repairing harm and restoring relationships when conflict and misbehavior occurs. - Each member accepting responsibility for his or her role in conflict and misbehavior. - Holding individuals and groups accountable for their choices and behaviours.
+- Proactively building positive healthy relationships within the school community. - · Repairing harm and restoring relationships when conflict and misbehavior occurs. - Each individual accepting responsibility for their role in conflict and misbehavior. - Holding individuals and groups accountable for their choices and behaviours.